cuturic01/jetbrains-code-review/README.md

-# jetbrains-code-review
+# Jetbrains code review task

-JetBrains code review for an internship task
+This is a repository for JetBrains code review internship task.
+The code review can be found in [here](./CODE_REVIEW.md).